saghul/pyuv/docs/threadpool.rst

 ================================================================

-.. py:class:: ThreadPool(loop)
+.. py:class:: ThreadPool()

-    :type loop: :py:class:`Loop`
-    :param loop: loop object where this pool runs (accessible through :py:attr:`ThreadPool.loop`).

     Many times there are blocking functions which we can't avoid to call.
 In order to make them *feel* asynchronous they can be run in a different thread.
 It will appear that they don't block, but in reallity they do, but they don't hog the event loop because they run on a different thread.

-    **NOTE:** Due to a limitation in libuv only one ``ThreadPool`` may be instantiated for the moment.
-Any attempt of instantiating another one will result in :py:exc:`RuntimeError`.
+    **NOTE:** ``ThreadPool`` cannot be instantiated, its only method is a classmethod.
+Any attempt of instantiating it will result in :py:exc:`RuntimeError`.

-    .. py:method:: run(function, [args, kwargs])
+    .. py:classmethod:: run(loop, function, [args, kwargs])

+        :param loop: loop where the result will be sent.

         :param callable function: Function that will be called in the thread pool.